France takes Chinese billions despite EU concerns

 "I also hope that Chinese companies can do better in France and make a greater contribution to its economic and social development", he added.

-"We want our development to benefit others and that's the case with the BRI," he also said.
+"We want our development to benefit others and that's the case with the BRI," he said.

 The wave of Chinese investment, which had so far focused on poorer central European states, has raised alarm in Europe that China's acquisition of sensitive assets, such as commercial ports, or involvement in high-end IT projects, such as 5G telecoms networks, posed strategic, intellectual property, and security threats to the EU.